webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 | 10GBASE-SR (Short Range)       |        | MMF     | 33m to 400m                |
 | 10GBASE-LR (Long Range)        |        | SMF     | 10 km(SMF)                 |

-- **Bidirectional wavelength division multiplexing (WDM)**
+- **Bidirectional wavelength division multiplexing (BiDi WDM)**
-  - BiDi. bi-directional communication. full duplex.
+  - BiDi. bi-directional communication on same strand of fiber. full duplex.
+  - BiDi transceivers must be installed in opposite pairs, so one end of fiber the transceiver would use 1490 nm to Tx(transmit), the other end transceiver will use 1490nm to Rx(receive).
   - sends different wavelengths of light(different colors).
   - **Coarse wavelength division multiplexing (CWDM)**
-    - 10GBASE-LX4 (4 x 3Gbps at 4 wavelengths)
+    - 16 wavelengths.
   - **Dense wavelength division multiplexing (DWDM)**
-    - multiplex multiple OC carriers on a single fiber.
-    - 160 wavelengths => 1.6 Tbps.
+    - up to 160 wavelengths.
+160 wavelengths => 1.6 Tbps.
+    - more expensive precision lasers.
+Longer distance than CWDN.

 ## 1.4 Given a scenario, configure a subnet and use appropriate IP addressing schemes